Violet Kajubiri: Career

 served as the General Secretary of the Wildlife Clubs of Uganda.
 She was appointed to be a member of the Education Service Commission in 2010.
 Between 2008 and 2009, Kajubiri worked as a consultant for the state of Lower Saxony (Germany) on Education and Development.
 In 2001 to 2004, Kajubiri was also a consultant for Protestant Development Aid in Germany.

 Personal life

-In her book, My Life's Journey, Janet Museveni, says Kajubiri was married to German national Hilmer Froelich and the couple has four children.
+In her book, My Life's Journey, Janet Museveni, says Kajubiri is married to German national Hilmar Froelich and the couple has four children.